Bjørn Martin Kristensen

-Bjørn Martin Davis Kristensen (born 4 May 2002) is a professional footballer who plays as a forward or a winger for Eliteserien club KFUM.
+Bjørn Martin Davis Kristensen (born 4 May 2002) is a Filipino professional footballer who plays as a forward or a winger for Eliteserien club KFUM.
 Born in Norway, he represents the Philippines national team.

 Club career

 Youth

 Born in Norway, Kristensen began his career with the youth team of Hauketo and Nordstrand.

 Nordstrand

 Kristensen made his league debut for the senior team of Nordstrand in a 0–1 away defeat against Kråkerøy in the Norsk Tipping-Ligaen, coming in as a substitute replacing Mikkel Fodstad in the 77th minute.

 Grorud

 In January 2021, Kristensen signed for 1. divisjon club Grorud.
 He made his debut for the club in a 1–0 home win against Strømmen, coming in as a substitute replacing Oscar Aga in the 75th minute.

 Aalesund

 On 23 August 2022, Kristensen signed for Eliteserien club Aalesund on a three-year contract for a reported fee of €200,000.
 He made his debut in the top flight in a 1–3 home defeat against Sarpsborg 08, coming in as a substitute replacing Gilbert Koomson in the 82nd minute.
 On June 11, 2023, Kristensen scored his first Eliteserien goal in a 1–3 home defeat against Tromsø.